Ready4Next/Mega8/README.md

 This can be changed with 1.2 simply go to Emulation | Input and set the keys you want.
 It is saved by profile / game.

+## JOYSTICKS

+Yes, you can !
+2 joysticks may be used at the same time, to configure, just go to Emulation | Input ;-)

 ## GRAPHICS

 It uses OpenGL for rendering, it's quite fast.
 It supports texture filtering